 Exploring and re-imagining pluriversal and decolonial future(s), one not ensnared by a single Eurocentric narrative.
 Writing about and synthesizing the signals and patterns pointing towards a counter-hegemonic 'world where many worlds fit.'

-Welcome to Words and Pictures.
-I’m a creative writer and photographer.
-I post Daily Affirmations, Quotes of The Day, Poetry, Personal and Photo Essays to Inspire and Enlighten.
+Hello Readers!
+I am a Creative Writer & Photographer.
+I post Poetry, Personal and Photo Essays, Daily Affirmations, Quotes of the Day and more, all to Inspire and Enlighten my readers.
 My posts are digital collages encompassing the world around me.
-Enjoy!

 Personal, vulnerable, and sometimes funny essays from a husband, father, and disability advocate, delivered whatever days he wants at exactly 8:08 am PT.